sebas77/com.sebaslab.svelto.unsafe/README.md

 # com.sebaslab.svelto.unsafe

-This is a Unity Package distribution of Microsoft Unsafe Dll.
+This is a Unity Package distribution of Microsoft Unsafe DLL.